Paul Boyd (animator)

-Paul G. Boyd (September 30, 1967 – August 13, 2007) was an American-born Canadian animator.
-He was a member of a.k.a.
-Cartoon, the production team for Cartoon Network's Ed, Edd, and Eddy, as a title sequence animator and director.
-He began his career working for International Rocketship on two Gary Larson specials.
-During his career he taught at Vancouver Film School and worked at many animation studios in Vancouver.
-His work directing for Aaagh!
-It's the Mr. Hell Show!, along with co-director Moose Pagen, was nominated for an Annie Award in 2001.
+Paul Glenn Boyd (September 30, 1967 – August 13, 2007) was an American-born Canadian animator.

-Early history
+Early life

-Boyd was born September 30, 1967 in Pasadena, California.
-He grew up in the west side of Vancouver, British Columbia and attended Lord Byng Secondary School.
-He attended University of British Columbia and Concordia University in Montreal.
-Before joining a.k.a.
-Cartoon, he showed an unusual gift for expression in the visual arts in his youth.
-For the last 15 years of his life, he had a successful career as an animator, and was employed by a number of animation studios in Vancouver.
-He was passionate about his work and it was highly regarded.
+Boyd was born September 30, 1967, in Pasadena, California, to David, a mathematician, and Mary Boyd (née Shields) who was a nurse.
+He grew up in the west side of Vancouver, British Columbia, and showed an unusual gift for expression in the visual arts at a young age.
+Boyd attended Lord Byng Secondary School before moving on to University of British Columbia and Concordia University in Montreal.

 Career

-According to the animation industry website Cartoon Brew, other than Ed, Edd, and Eddy, Boyd also worked for Aaagh!
-It's the Mr. Hell Show! and provided animation for Gary Larson's Tales from the Far Side and the Flash animation television series ¡Mucha Lucha!
-An incomplete list of his animation credits can be found on IMDb.
-During the 1990s he taught many young animators at the Vancouver Film School.
+Boyd began his career working for the animation company International Rocketship on two Gary Larson specials, before becoming a member of a.k.a.
+Cartoon, the production team for Cartoon Network's Ed, Edd n Eddy, where he worked as a title sequence animator and director.
+According to the animation industry website Cartoon Brew, other than Ed, Edd n Eddy, Boyd also provided animation for Gary Larson's Tales from the Far Side and the Flash animation television series ¡Mucha Lucha!, and co-directed Aaagh!
+It's the Mr. Hell Show! with Moose Pagen, for which he was nominated an Annie Award in 2001.

+During the 1990s, Boyd taught many young animators at the Vancouver Film School.
 A prize in his honour for the top student in Classical Animation at the Vancouver Film School is funded by his family and presented three times per year.
-At the time of Boyd's death he was working at the Global Mechanic studio.
 His last completed work was on two animated advertisements for the Alberta Government.

-Illness and death
+Personal life

+For the last 15 years of Boyd's life, he had a successful career as an animator, and was employed by a number of animation studios in Vancouver; at the time of his death, he was working at the Global Mechanic studio.

 While in his 20s, Boyd was diagnosed with bipolar disorder, an illness for which he received constant and usually effective treatment.
 He lived with this illness for almost 20 years.

+Death

-He was shot and killed on August 13, 2007, by a police officer, Lee Chipperfield, in Vancouver.
+On August 13, 2007, Boyd was shot and killed by Vancouver police officer Lee Chipperfield.
 A video recorded by tourists showed Boyd being shot nine times after wielding what was believed to be a bicycle chain, but other witnesses state it was a chain of paperclips, at officers who came to respond to a disturbance involving him.
 The ninth shot that struck Boyd was fired as he was on the ground.
-The officer who shot Boyd was cleared in the death.
+Chipperfield was allowed to return to work the next day.
 The use of force was criticized by many of Boyd's colleagues and relatives.